rhedgpeth/flutter-sqlite/README.md

 ## Requirements

-To run this application be sure to check out [the Flutter documentation](https://docs.flutter.dev/get-started/install) for getting.
+To run this application be sure to check out [the Flutter documentation](https://docs.flutter.dev/get-started/install) for getting started.

 ## Key takeaways